-The equivocation rate is the adversary's maximum ambiguity rate for a given key rate $R$.
 The concept of equivocation was first proposed by Wyner~\cite{Wyner1975wire} and was studied by many researchers in the wiretap scenario.
-In the quantum privacy amplification scenario, The preceding work~\cite{Hayashi2015precise} derived the equivocation rate under the quantum relative entropy security measure.
+In the quantum privacy amplification scenario, the preceding work~\cite{Hayashi2015precise} derived the equivocation rate under the quantum relative entropy security measure.
 Later, the reference~\cite{HayashiTan2016equivocations} derived the equivocation rate, in the classical privacy amplification scenario, under the R{\'e}nyi relative entropy security measure.

 In this section, we investigate the asymptotic equivocation rate and the security exponents under the sandwiched R\'enyi divergence security measure, with R\'enyi parameter in $(1,2]$.
 This generalizes the results by~\cite{HayashiTan2016equivocations} to the quantum privacy amplification scenario.
 These results are presented in the following two theorems.
 Theorem~\ref{theorem:3} deals with the asymptotic equivocation rate, and Theorem~\ref{theorem:4} treats the security exponent.
 In what follows, we use $|x|^+$ to denote $\max\{x, 0\}$. \begin{theorem} Let $\rho_{XE}$ be a CQ state, and $\mc{F}_{n}(R)$ be the set of functions from $\mc{X}^n$ to $\mc{Z}_n=\{1,\ldots,2^{nR} \}$.
 Let $\rho^{f_n}_{Z_nE^n}$ denote the state resulting from applying a hash function $f_n\in\mc{F} _{n}(R)$ to $\rho_{XE}^{\ox n}$.
 For any randomness extraction rate $R \geq 0$ and any $s \in (0,1]$, we have